Teriyaki Chicken: An Incredible Ultimate Delight Recipe

 How to Serve

-To enjoy Teriyaki Chicken to its fullest potential, consider the following serving tips:- Plate Presentation: Serve the chicken over a bed of steamed rice or alongside stir-fried vegetables for a visually appealing plate.
+- Plate Presentation: Serve the chicken over a bed of steamed rice or alongside stir-fried vegetables for a visually appealing plate.

 - Garnish Generously: Add a sprinkle of sesame seeds and sliced green onions for an extra touch of flavor and color.